-Neural Network training and evaluation in the GUI#
+Neural network training and evaluation in the GUI#

 DLC LIVE!

 Before training your model, the first step is to assemble your training dataset.
+This involves:

 With your training dataset ready, it’s time to train your model.